cstml/FMCt/README.md

 Typed Functional Machine Calculus.

 The project is in active development, and there will be many breaking changes.

-With that being said, I will try and correctly note the versions of each.

 ## Building

-To build there are two ways, depending on which you prefer:
+To build there are two ways, depending on which you prefer.
+Note that both are valid for UNIX systems.
+As it stands, there is no defined way of building on windows except for the normal `cabal new-build`.

 ### With Nix

 1. pull the repo,
-2. run: `nix-build release.nix && ./result/bin/FMCt`,
+2. run: `nix-build`,
-3. you are in the repl,
+3. you now have access to bothe executables in `/result`
-4. Have fun!

 ### With Cabal

 1. pull the repo,
-2. run: `cabal new-build && cabal run`,
+2. run: `cabal new-run FMCt-web`,
-3. you are in the repl,
+3. you are locally serivng the FMCt-web at port 8080
-4. have fun!
+4. if your port is busy, set the FMCt-web to serve at a new port by setting `export PORT=8082` to 8082 or whichever port you want to serve from.

 #### With GNUMake

-- this will just use the NIX, but might update later.
+Have a look inside the `makefile` for useful commands.

-## Examples
+## Documentation

-To play with examples, have a look in the source files as there are examples sprinkled around.
-Especially in `src-exe/Examples.hs`.

----
+To create the documentation you need to run `make documentation`.

 # FMCt-web

 The FMCt-web is a web interface for the FMCt where people can try out the language and its type checker without having to install anything.

-## TO-DO

-As you can probably tell the whole thing is a bit of a WIP, but nevertheless it is up and working.
-There are still many things to do, but I am mostly focusing on getting the Type-Checker done.
-I will update this as I go along - and hopefully it will be in a good enough state.

-- [ ] make it pretty
-  - [ ] make it less ugly
-- [ ] make it more of a REPL
+There's also a CI/CD which deploys the main branch to [this website](https://fmct-web.herokuapp.com/).